 (a) As shown in the diagram, the sense of magnetic field due to the current carrying loop is along z-axis.

-The angle between and is 0º.
+The angle between B and dl is 0º.

 It means, its value varies monotonically with L.